 Where to stay in Severobaikalsk and North Lake Baikal

 There’s only one hostel in Severobaikalsk: Hostel03RUS.
 It’s tidy, smack in the middle of the city center, and affordably priced.
 No complaints here!

-However, if staying on longer I recommend booking a cottage or something similar on the lake through Booking.com or Airbnb ($35 off if you sign up with this link).
+However, if staying on longer I recommend booking a cottage or something similar on the lake through Booking.com or Airbnb.
 There’s nothing quite like being right by the water!